risw24/open_coal/README.md

 <br/>
 It can be concluded that the average difference in results is 54.3 with a not so large error indicated by the RMSE value.
 <br/>
-The estimated results of the Open Coal price during January - February 2022 range from 50 - 100.
+The estimated results of the open coal price during January - February 2022 range from 50 - 100.
 ## 4. Conclusion
 The best model obtained is Model 1, which does not apply Cross Validation because of the high level of accuracy, namely MAE: 45.8.
 <br/>